By Alistair Guthrie

 You don't have to travel far to find yourself in another world.
 The Putangirua Pinnacles are just an hour's drive from Martinborough.

-In the heart of town, and a favourite with locals, the Queenstown Hill Time Walk offers spectacular views and insights in to the past, present and future of Queenstown and the area around Lake Wakatipu.
+In the heart of town, and a favourite with locals, the Queenstown Hill Time Walk offers spectacular views of Queenstown and the area around Lake Wakatipu.

 Close to Picton, the track ascends to the Queen Charlotte View Lookout.
 Great views along the way.